 Check into cottage.
-(When writing, phoning, e-mailing home, advise the persons picking you up that the Final Commencement Exercise will begin promptly at 9:30 on Saturday morning; they should be seated in the Exhibition Hall no later than 9:20 a.m.)
+(When writing, phoning, e-mailing home, advise the persons picking you up that they need to be at your cottage between 7:30 and 8:00 a.m. on Saturday morning to load luggage and then proceed to the MultiPurpose Building parking area.
+The Commencement Exercise will begin promptly at 9:15 a.m.; all guests should be seated in the MultiPurpose Building no later than 9:05 a.m.)